 Each piece of plastic has a story.
-We classify our material sources into six different collection zones that identify the journey from pre-consumer all the way to the high seas.
+We classify our recycled plastic sources into eight different collection zones that describe the waste plastic journey from manufacturing all the way to the high seas.
 Each material listing on our marketplace is classified to provide members with visibility and choice.
 Cost and material quality may vary between the source areas.
 Choose the material and source that best fits your manufacturing, sustainability and marketing strategy.

 Material found in streams, rivers and other waterways flowing towards the ocean.

 Material that has washed up onto beaches and coastlines.

 Material collected from communities with no formal waste management within 50 km of the shore line.
 This catchment area was first utilized in research by marine debris expert, Jenna Jambeck, in evaluating the source of plastic waste entering the ocean.